epitera/tic-tac-toe/README.md

 * If the username is already taken by the other player, they are informed and prompted to enter a different username
 * On the server side, a hash map is used to link a player's username to their socket

+# Game play, Game State, UI
+* Command Line Interface based gameplay
+* Server checks for win conditions every time a move if received from the client
+* Prompts both users if they want to play again once match has ended

 # Message Protocol

 ## Join